 - Decay: Warm air weakens the vortex, and it begins to dissipate.

 The key component of any waterspout is the focused cold air cycling over the warm surface water.
 Once the conditions are met, a waterspout could develop.

 With speeds exceeding 50 miles per hour, homeowners could see damage from a waterspout, particularly if it picks up debris and sends it into their home.
-Luckily, most homeowners insurance covers waterspouts as windstorm damage.
+Luckily, most homeowners insurance (including homeowners insurance in Florida) covers waterspouts as windstorm damage.
 However, if a waterspout happens because of hurricane conditions, homeowners should note that policies only cover damage caused by wind.
 Storm surge from a hurricane is usually covered by flood insurance.

 Want to make sure your insurance can handle whatever comes your way?
 We’ll be happy to review your policy to see if you’ve got all your bases covered.